Bernadette Heerwagen: Television, film and cinema

 In 2004, she was cast in the central role of Miguel Alexandre's film Grüße aus Kaschmir for ARD and TV-60 Filmproduktion, for which she won the Best Actress award at the Adolf-Grimme-Preis in 2005.
 Heerwagen went on to feature in several guest appearances in the long running German detective series Tatort, and starred as the female protagonist in the English language British film Joy Division starring alongside Ed Stoppard and Bernard Hill.

 She played a supporting role in the German film I Am the Other Woman and then went on to win the Adolf-Grimme-Preis for Best Actress for a second time in 2008 for her role in the German television film An die Grenze.

-She played the central role in Lars Kraume's film The Coming Days in 2010, supported by Daniel Brühl, August Diehl and Johanna Wokalek and was nominated for Best Leading Actress at the Deutscher Filmpreis (German Film Awards aka The Lolas) in 2011.
+She played the central role in Lars Kraume's film The Coming Days in 2010, supported by Daniel Brühl, August Diehl and Johanna Wokalek and was nominated for Best Leading Actress at the Deutscher Filmpreis (German Film Awards a.k.a.
+The Lolas) in 2011.